 Hey, I’m Annie, a young, queer, and values-based marriage celebrant who uses the pronouns she/her/hers.

 When I’m not marrying loved up couples, I’m working with young people to support their socio-emotional wellbeing, and education.
-For almost 10 years I have created and delivered award-winning programs on a variety of topics, however my passions are in the LGBTQIA+ community, Aboriginal and Torres Strait Islander history and culture, and working with young people with neurodiversity.
+For 10 years I have created and delivered award-winning programs on a variety of topics, however my passions are in the LGBTQIA+ community, Aboriginal and Torres Strait Islander history and culture, and working with young people with neurodiversity.

 In 2020, I was awarded Outstanding Youth Worker by the Youth Coalition of the ACT.
 You can read more about my Youth Work and why I was awarded here.